FuadNabi/Week-One-Capstone/README.md

 3. install a live server extension

-4. Right click on the index.html file
+4. Right-click on the index.html file

 5. Select open file with live server